Early Years 2022

 What trips do children usually go on?

-Prior to COVID restrictions children enjoyed many trips to enhance their learning experience, including walks into Emsworth town and foreshore, Portsmouth historic dockyard, Chichester Observatory, Titanic Museum, Arundel Castle, The British Museum in London, Chichester Harbour Conservancy, Aspex Art Gallery in Portsmouth, Brook Meadow, STEM enrichment at CEMAST to name but a few!
+Children enjoy many trips to enhance their learning experience, including walks into Emsworth town and foreshore, Portsmouth historic dockyard, Chichester Observatory, Titanic Museum, Arundel Castle, The British Museum in London, Chichester Harbour Conservancy, Aspex Art Gallery in Portsmouth, Brook Meadow, STEM enrichment at CEMAST to name but a few!
 We use minibuses and coaches for travel and for several trips we travel by train as it is more cost effective and the children love it!

 Children in Year 3 usually go to Minstead Study Centre for a 3 day residential and Year 6 to Calshot Activities Centre for 4 days.
-We hope to resume some of these activities soon.

 What wrap around care does the school offer?